- Scientists haven’t yet discovered a way to prevent Alzheimer’s disease (AD).

 - cardiovascular treatments

-There are certain steps you can take now to lower your risk of Alzheimer’s disease.
+There are a number of steps you can take now that may lower your risk of Alzheimer’s disease.
 Consult your doctor before making any major lifestyle changes.

 Some evidence suggests a Mediterranean diet may decrease your risk of developing AD.
 This diet includes little red meat and emphasizes: